maarten-pennings/Lego-Mindstorms/ms4/faq.md

   Some [users](https://www.facebook.com/legomindstorms/posts/3704825206290085)
   report three more: Salamoot, Wreckin' Bot, Print and Scan.
 - The Hub OS version is 3.1.7.2
-- The `sys.implementation` micropython 1.12.0, mpy 517
+- The `sys.implementation` MicroPython 1.12.0, mpy 517
 - The `sys.version` 3.4.0

 ![App and OS version](images/version10.1.0.png)